vladimir-tutin/Plex-Auto-Collections/README.md

 Local assets are supported by running the script with background images in the `background-directory`.
 If a) the `details` attribute is set and b) there are no details filled out for the background, the script will attempt to match a collection name with an image file of the same name.
 Images should be placed in the configured folder (typically `../config/backgrounds` or `./backgrounds`).
 For example, create an image `Jurassic Park.png` and placed it in the `backgrounds` directory.

+If you want to use an image publicly available on the internet:
 ```yaml
 collections:
   Jurassic Park: